aakashbansal/App-WatchDog-Android-App/README.md

 **Error Setting Up Project**

-Some users may face a known issue with Android Studio that says something along the lines of :
+Some users may face a known issue with Android Studio while setting-up this project that says something along the lines of :

 ```
 Unsupported Modules Detected : ADD MORE TEXT HERE
 ```

-To overcome thi isuue, go to **File -> Invalidate Caches/Restart**.
+To overcome this issue, go to **File -> Invalidate Caches/Restart**.

-And allow the project to build a fresh.
+And allow the project to build afresh.
 This may take some time.
-By this time, project shouldbe up and running.
+After this step, the project should be up and running.

-If still error persists, open the **build.gradle** file .
+If the error still persists, open the **build.gradle** file .
 Add some random white spaces in it.
-This will give a **Sync Now** option on- screen.
+This will give a **Sync Now** option on-screen.
 Click on that and allow the project to sync.
 The App should finally be working now.

+**Enjoy :)**

 ## Overview

-The app serves in two major ways:
+The app performs **two** major tasks :

 ### Usage Stats Tracker
 It works as a tracker that tracks the app usage activity of a user by telling the following info about any given installed app(not system apps) :